 An active woodpecker that moves quickly over tree trunks, branches, and stems of grasses and wildflowers, characteristically leaning against its stiffened tail feathers for support.
 Downy Woodpeckers move horizontally and downwards on trees much more readily than most other woodpeckers.
 You may also see them perched atop tall weeds such as goldenrod in late summer, hammering away at a plant gall to get at the larva inside.
 Occasionally hops on the ground for food.
 Downy Woodpeckers have the undulating flight pattern typical of many woodpecker species, alternating quick wingbeats with folding the wings against the body.
 When having a dispute with another bird, Downy Woodpeckers fan their tails, raise their head feathers, and jerk their beaks from side to side.
 In spring you may see courtship displays in which males and females fly between trees with slow, fluttering wingbeats that look almost butterfly-like.

-Downy Woodpeckers are numerous and their populations have increased since 1966, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 14 million, with 79 percent living in the U.S., and 21 percent in Canada.
-They rate an 8 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
+Downy Woodpeckers are numerous and their populations were stable between 1966 and 2014 according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 14 million, with 79% living in the U.S. and 21% in Canada.
+The species rates an 8 out of 20 on the Continental Concern Score.
+Downy Woodpecker is not on the 2014 State of the Birds Watch List.
 These birds sometimes nest along fences, and the shift from wooden to metal fenceposts over the last century may have reduced their numbers.
 But clearing and thinning forests has had the opposite effect, since Downy Woodpeckers do well in young forests.

 - Jackson, Jerome A. and Henri R. Ouellet.
 2002.
 Downy Woodpecker (Picoides pubescens), The Birds of North America, No. 613(A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.